Lumi-supercomputer/lumi-userguide/docs/software/packages/vnc.md

 Connecting with a VNC client such as [TigerVNC](https://tigervnc.org/) or TurboVNC (or via web browser) requires setting up ssh port forwarding from your laptop/desktop to LUMI.
 Instructions how to do this and which ports to use will be printed when starting the VNC server.

-Don't expect a full-featured desktop envitonment: The X server runs the fluxbox.org window manager but currently does not support any desktop environment.
+Don't expect a full-featured desktop environment: The X server runs the fluxbox.org window manager but currently does not support any desktop environment.

 ## Available VNC modules on LUMI

 See the versions of VNC available and more detailed information [on the page in the software guides](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/l/lumi-vnc/)

-Check which modules are available on the system an get usage information with `module spider lumi-vnc`.
+Check which modules are available on the system and get usage information with `module spider lumi-vnc`.

 ## Using lumi-VNC